 All applicants will be notified by late July.

-Mailed applications & materials must be postmarked by the application deadline.
-Students who wish to have their application and/or prerequisites reviewed should schedule an appointment with the Educational Planner for Allied Health early (509.682.6830).
-No appointments to review applications will be scheduled during the two week window when applications are being accepted.
+Students who wish to have their application and/or prerequisites reviewed should schedule an appointment with the Allied Health Educational Planner early (509.682.6830).
+No appointments to review applications will be scheduled during the window when applications are being accepted.

-Apply to WVC and select Fall 2014 as the quarter you plan to begin.
-If you are taking spring classes at WVC, you do not need to reapply.
+Apply to WVC and select fall quarter 2015 as the quarter you plan to begin.
+If you take spring quarter 2015 classes at WVC, you do not need to reapply.

-NOTE: If you are taking spring classes at another school (besides WVC), and your spring grades will not be posted on your official transcripts by the application due date, attach unofficial transcripts showing your spring grades (this is in addition to any official transcripts).
+Note: If you take spring quarter 2015 classes at another school (besides WVC), and your spring quarter grades will not be posted on your official transcript by the application due date, attach an unofficial transcript showing your spring grades (this is in addition to the official transcript).

 Attach one of the following: